VidemusUK/SpeakFreely/README.md

 * ability to install tools such as calculators, calendars, games within a "fenced off" area of the phone such that any security risks are contained

 * instructions allowing a child or a patient adult to build one with little or no knowledge of electronic, programming, telephones, security or why their government has been caught many, many times "scooping" huge amounts of their data, without explanation.

+* simple, usable instructions very clearly outlining to the user 1) whether ot not a secure communication channel is open to the other party(ies), 2) how to connect via than channel and 3) how to ensure that channel is not being eavsdropped upon.

+In terms of usability - it's paramount that the user should not "blindly trust" the device but that the software used should be so well-written that users feel free to commuicate via device again - confident that only those they already  trust can understand and respond.